MatteoTaroniINGV/bEST---Universal-estimation-of-the-Gutenberg-Richter-b-value/README.md

-# BEST: Gutenberg-Richter b-value Toolkit for Python
+# bEST---Universal-estimation-of-the-Gutenberg-Richter-b-value: Gutenberg-Richter b-value Toolkit for Python and MATLAB

 Estimate Gutenberg-Richter b-values with multiple MLE-based methods, run a real-catalog example, and validate estimators with Monte Carlo simulations.